-A combination of change within the body can cause sleepless nights during pregnancy.
+A combination of changes within the body can cause sleepless nights during pregnancy.
 Frequent trips to the bathroom, heartburn that will not budge, cramps in your legs and the fact it takes about a month to turn over in the bed are all contributing factors to sleepless nights during pregnancy.
 A lot of new mothers are also faced with something called pre-birth anxiety.
 Pre-birth anxiety is your body and mind being aware of the changes that are coming up.
 If you are a new mother you are probably thinking about all the things that you may not know and you could be asking yourself if you are ready to be a parent?
 If you are capable of being wholly responsible for a little baby when you can just about look after yourself?
 All of this is completely normal and believe it or not it is a good sign if you are worrying as it means you care.
 Why is it that we always think and worry more at night?
-It’s because during the day we just get on with things and we are often busy and interacting with people.
-Night time for a lot of us is the only time we feel that we are fully on our own in our own thoughts (especially when you partner is snoring their head off).
+It’s because during the day we just get on with things and we are often busy interacting with people.
+Nighttime for a lot of us is the only time we feel that we are fully on our own in our own thoughts (especially when your partner is snoring their head off).

 Help when dealing with Insomnia

-Talk about your worries and fears with your partner or a friend, remember a problem halved is a problem shared.
+- Talk about your worries and fears with your partner or a friend, remember a problem halved is a problem shared.

-Eat slowly and not too close to bedtime to avoid heartburn also have some gaviscon at the ready (it really helped me)
+- Eat slowly and not too close to bedtime to avoid heartburn also have some Gaviscon at the ready (it really helped me)

-Avoid caffeine and chocolate as they really do contribute to insomnia.
+- Avoid caffeine and chocolate as they really do contribute to insomnia.

-Go for a nice walk or do a light pregnancy workout, it really does help you sleep.
+- Go for a nice walk or do a light pregnancy workout, it really does help you sleep.

-Create your own bedtime routine – perhaps read a book or watch a new series, it is important to take your mind off being pregnant when you can.
+- Create your own bedtime routine – perhaps read a book or watch a new series, it is important to take your mind off being pregnant when you can.

-Get a pregnancy pillow – I invested in a pregnancy pillow and it was the best thing I ever did.
+- Get a pregnancy pillow – I invested in a pregnancy pillow and it was the best thing I ever did.
 I still use it now.

-Have sex – Sex releases happy hormones which help you sleep.
-I unfortunately was on pelvic rest so sadly I couldn’t take advantage of this option.
+- Have sex – Sex releases happy hormones which help you sleep.
+I, unfortunately, was on pelvic rest so sadly I couldn’t take advantage of this option.